Tanattha/react-redux-simple-form/README.md

 # react-redux-simple-form

 This app was built with React and Redux.
 Display with HTML, CSS and Material UI.
-This's a sample form app that allows you to submit name and email to the list.
+This's a sample form app that allows you to submit your name and email to the list.

 <img src="./public/img/example-pic.png" width="800" height="400" />